LODSContent/MS-220T00-Troubleshoot-Microsoft-Exchange-Online/Instructions/Labs/LAB_05_Troubleshoot_Authentication.md

     If Outlook is still open at this time, please close it now as well.

 ### Task 3 - Enable ADAL on local PC

+In this final lab task, you'll reenable the Microsoft Authentication Library (ADAL) which is needed to support the use of modern authentication and MFA.

 1. You should still be logged into **LON-CL1** as the **Administrator** with a password of **Pa55w.rd**; however, if the Windows sign-in page appears, then sign-in now.